microsoft/cpp_client_telemetry/docs/cpp-start-windows.md

 ## **Instrument your code to send a telemetry event**

+- Make sure you added the [public SDK headers](https://github.com/microsoft/cpp_client_telemetry/tree/master/lib/include/public) to [your project include path](https://docs.microsoft.com/en-us/cpp/build/reference/c-cpp-prop-page?view=msvc-160#additional-include-directories).
+- Make sure you added the SDK that you built, e.g. `ClientTelemetry.lib` to [your project library path](https://docs.microsoft.com/en-us/cpp/build/reference/vcpp-directories-property-page).

 ### 1. Include the main 1DS C++ SDK header file in your main.cpp by adding the following statement to the top of your app's implementation file

-- Make sure you added the [public SDK headers](https://github.com/microsoft/cpp_client_telemetry/tree/master/lib/include/public) in your project include path.
-- Make sure you added the SDK that you built, e.g. `ClientTelemetry.lib` to your project library path.

 ```cpp
 #include "LogManager.hpp"